 M: Absolutely.
 I, for one, thought your piece was beautifully written.
 Can you summarize some of your thoughts about race and the Church here?

 TL: Well, it is complicated.
 I am a devout believer in the Restored Gospel, but I have never been one to deny the obvious.
 The Church has a race problem, and it won’t go away until it is properly treated.
 Now, to be clear, we are in a much better place in 2021 than we were in 1978.
 President Nelson recently condemned racism in the strongest terms, and before him President Gordon B. Hinckley also condemned it.
 I laud them for doing that as they didn’t have to.
 But the fact remains that some still harbor racism due to the priesthood ban.
-Until the ban is said to be wrong, as well as the modern and past defenses of it, we won’t get to where we need to be.
+Until the ban was said to be wrong, as well as the modern and past defenses of it, we won’t get to where we need to be.
 Note however that this is not a demand I have; President Nelson and those who work with him will have to decide how we proceed here.
 And I sustain whatever choice they make, as they are far brighter and have been put in that position by the Lord.
 Sustaining them means I will sustain how they choose to proceed.
 Even if I disagree with it.

 M: Have you experienced racism within the Church?
 If so, what would you like people to know about this problem?